graniticio/granitic/doc/tutorial/006-database-read.md

 ```

-In this file we are importing the database driver package and providing a method of Granitic to call when it needs a connection
+In this file we are importing the database driver package and providing a method for Granitic to call when it needs a connection
 to your database.
 The implementation here is very simple and doesn't offer any connection management other than that implemented
 by the driver itself.

-In the <code>resource/components/components.json</code> file:, you'll need to declare a component for your [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider)
+In your <code>resource/components/components.json</code> file you'll need to declare a component for your [DatabaseProvider](https://godoc.org/github.com/graniticio/granitic/rdbms#DatabaseProvider)
 and a component to store your connection parameters:

 ```json